 Major depressive disorder (MDD), or clinical depression, is characterized by low mood, low self-esteem, and loss of interest or pleasure.
 The DSM-IV recognizes five subtypes of MDD.
 Could different subtypes of MDD affect drug recovery for different substances?
-If so, a drug rehab would need to consider these subtypes when treatment plans are formulated regarding melancholia and drug recovery.
+If so, drug rehab would need to consider these subtypes when treatment plans are formulated regarding melancholia and drug recovery.

 To begin, let’s review the subtypes of MDD.
 The five subtypes are as follows: